 Types of Compensation You Could Recover in a Personal Injury Lawsuit

-Posted on behalf of Janet, Jenner & Suggs on Mar 08, 2017 in Personal Injury
+Posted on behalf of Janet, Janet & Suggs, LLC on March 8, 2017 in Personal Injury Blog Posts

 If your personal injury lawsuit is successful, you could recover various forms of compensation to help you manage the physical, financial and emotional damages caused by your severe injury.

 This is the only way the legal system can help you deal with losses caused by your injury.
 Even though compensation does not return you to the position you were in before the accident, it can prevent the situation from turning into a financial catastrophe.
 This will help you move forward with your life.

 There are two categories of damages for which you can receive compensation: special damages and general damages.